-Karaman, once a district of Konya in central Anatolia, is on the northern foot of the Taurus Mountains.
-Karaman was renamed after a chieftain who conquered it and established an independent Islamic state called Karamanids which once incorporated most of Asia Minor at one time.
-A successor state to Seljuk empire but succumbing to Ottoman Turks by late 14th century.
+Karaman, formerly a district of Konya in central Anatolia, is located on the northern slope of the Taurus Mountains.
+It was renamed after a conqueror who established an independent Islamic state called Karamanids, which at one point included most of Asia Minor.
+Karamanids was a successor state to the Seljuk Empire, but fell to the Ottoman Turks in the late 14th century.

-Karaman is first Turkish town to declare Turkish as the official language in 1277 AD.
-Every May 13th, Karaman celebrates Language Day, marking the date of their decision.
+Karaman holds the distinction of being the first Turkish town to declare Turkish as the official language in 1277 AD.
+Every year on May 13th, Language Day is celebrated in Karaman to commemorate this decision.

-Karaman Castle is a prominent structure on top of the hill overlooking the city.
-In the slopes below there are remnants of Karamanid Palace complex which once stood in this area during its Principality period.
-Horse carriages related to tourism routes serve as transportation from the castle, with tours of other parts of the city arranged.
+The prominent Karaman Castle overlooks the city from atop a hill.
+Remnants of the Karamanid Palace complex, which stood in the area during its Principality period, can be found on the slopes below the castle.
+Horse-drawn carriages related to tourism routes serve as transportation from the castle, and tours of other parts of the city can be arranged.

-Hatuniye Madrasa hosts exhibitions throughout the year.
-The tomb of Mevlana's mother, Mumine Hatun, is located inside Aktekke mosque.
-There is also an elegant clock tower next to the mosque.
-The tomb of the world renowned Turkish Sufi mystic and folk poet Yunus Emre can be seen next to Yunus Emre Mosque on Avi Emir avenue.
-Some other sites of interest are: Seyh Celebi and Akca Mescit, Maraspoli Cave, Bicakci Bridge and Ala Bridge.
+Throughout the year, exhibitions are hosted at the Hatuniye Madrasa.
+The tomb of Mumine Hatun, Mevlana's mother, is located inside the Aktekke Mosque, which is adjacent to an elegant clock tower.
+The tomb of the renowned Turkish Sufi mystic and folk poet Yunus Emre can be seen next to the Yunus Emre Mosque on Avi Emir Avenue.
+Other sites of interest in Karaman include Seyh Celebi and Akca Mescit, Maraspoli Cave, Bicakci Bridge, and Ala Bridge.